Best Health benefits of Manuka Honey: 31 Myths, FAQs Answered

 Eating or Applying Manuka Honey to Skin for Benefits

 Manuka honey can retain moisture without making your skin oily.
 This is an important benefit in cultivating wrinkle-free skin.
-It also helps in anti-ageing by inhibiting a group of enzymes that destroy collagen which is necessary for healthy skin.
+It also helps in anti-aging by inhibiting a group of enzymes that destroy collagen which is necessary for healthy skin.

 MG has been shown to promote the structural growth of collagen in skin cells.
 Manuka also contains amino acids that build up collagen.
 A healthy level of collagen means clear, firm, healthy, and youthful-looking skin.